 Even though I don't always watch the Oscars, I think about that pipe dream every time they roll around.
 It's a shame that fear and doubt keep us from trying the things that could potentially bring us the most happiness.

 These cookies are fabulous!
-Peanut butter and Nutella are definitely the 'It' couple of the baking world.
+Peanut butter & Nutella are definitely the 'It' couple of the baking world; always and forever.

 Peanut Butter and Nutella Swirl Cookies (recipe adapted from Sweetest Kitchen)